 Walinska created a large body of work on the theme of the Holocaust, long before there existed museums and memorials where this work might hang for people to view it.
 Paintings from this series were not publicly shown until Walinska’s solo retrospective at the Jewish Museum in 1957, and were eventually exhibited as a group of 93 works at the Museum of Religious Art at the Cathedral of St. John the Divine in a 1979 retrospective.
 Walinska’s Holocaust work is now in numerous prominent collections, including the United States Holocaust Memorial Museum and Yad Vashem.

-At the same time, Walinska continued to show alongside prominent painters of the day, including a 1959 group show at the Baltimore Museum of Art, where she was the only woman shown with Ellsworth Kelly, Fernando Botero and Wilfredo Lam.
+At the same time, Walinska continued to show alongside prominent painters of the day, including a 1959 group show at the Baltimore Museum of Art, where her work appeared in the company of Fernando Botero, Wifredo Lam and William Scott.
 She became a teaching artist in residence at the Riverside Museum, where she exhibited through 1971, when the Riverside collection, including two of her paintings, moved to the Rose Art Museum at Brandeis University.